 Clarifying which framework(s) students find most useful for informing their own leadership styles and choices;

-Applying skills, knowledge, and dispositions gained through the Education Leadership Program to the analysis of case studies and in role-playing exercises involving leadership behavior and school change.
+Applying skills, knowledge, and dispositions gained through the Education Leadership Program to the analysis of case studies and in role-playing exercises involving leadership behavior and school change as demonstrated through both written and oral assessments.

 ASSIGNMENTS AND EXPECTATIONS

 Major assignments for this course will be submitted through the student’s TaskStream account.
-Rubrics for each assignment are posted on Task Stream.
-In order to earn a grade of at least “B” all of the following must be accomplished satisfactorily:
+Rubrics for each assignment are posted on Task Stream and attached to this syllabus.In order to earn a grade of at least “B” all of the following must be accomplished satisfactorily:

 I. Participation (Class Involvement/Reflection) (15% of Course Grade)